-The London Fraud Prevention Hub is a pan-London data exchange to ensure local authorities are making maximum use of their own records to fight fraud such as procurement deception, council tax evasion and illegal council housing tenancy sub-lets.
+The London Counter Fraud Hub is a pan-London data exchange to ensure local authorities are making maximum use of their own records to fight fraud such as procurement deception, council tax evasion and illegal council housing tenancy sub-lets.

 The hub matches LA’s data with records held throughout the capital to prevent fraud and identify losses for investigation and recovery.